 Drug Paraphernalia Possession Charges: Needle or Syringe

 The frequency of individuals being arrested and charged with possession of a hypodermic needle seems to grow every day in NJ.
-It is therefore not surprising that the attorneys at our law firm, the Law Offices of Jonathan Marshall, are called upon to address paraphernalia arrests stemming from a syringe all the time.
+It is therefore not surprising that the attorneys at our law firm, the Law Offices of Jonathan F. Marshall, are called upon to address paraphernalia arrests stemming from a syringe all the time.
 If you are subject to charges for possessing a needle, our lawyers can assist you.
-Our criminal defense team has over 60 years of experience, includes two former New Jersey prosecutors, and is available 24/7 to address your needs.
+Our criminal defense team has over 60 years of experience, including two former New Jersey prosecutors, and is available 24/7 to address your needs.
 Give us a call at 1-877-450-8301 if you require representation by an attorney in Monmouth County, Essex County, Union County, Middlesex County, Ocean County or elsewhere in New Jersey.
 We hope you find the information that follows of assistance.

 New Jersey Law – 2C:36-2 & 2C:36-6

 The two primary laws governing an individual’s ability to possess a needle are N.J.S.A.
 2C:36-2 and N.J.S.A.
 2C:36-6.
 The former is the general law prohibiting use of drug paraphernalia and criminalizes possession of items intended to be used to introduce controlled dangerous substance (“CDS”) into the body.
 Section 2C:36-6, captioned “Possession or distribution of hypodermic syringe or needle” goes a step further in addressing this type of offense and provides: